aspose-slides/Aspose.Slides-Documentation/net/developer-guide/web-extensions/_index.md

 }
 ```

 Now, we can set up the animated slide transitions (each slide is the imported PDF page).
 We used 9 slides in the sample PDF document.
-Let's add slide transitions into each of them (to demonstrate it while viewing HTML):
+Let's add slide transitions into each of them (demonstration while viewing HTML):

 ``` csharp
 pres.Slides[0].SlideShowTransition.Type = TransitionType.Fade;